-Pike River: Andrew Little says it is 'just impractical' to expect body remains to be recovered
+Pike River: Andrew Little says it is 'just impractical' to expect all bodies to be recovered

-The minister in charge of the Pike River Mine recovery effort, Andrew Little, says it is "just impractical" to expect the remains of any of the fallen miners to be recovered.
+The minister in charge of the Pike River Mine recovery effort, Andrew Little, says it is "just impractical" to expect the remains of all of the fallen miners to be recovered.

 Instead, the re-entry efforts are now essentially solely focused on gathering evidence in the "homicide of 29 men", Little told a select committee hearing this morning.